paaguti/flowsim/README.md

 # flowsim

-A flexible IP traffic generator, originally developed in the scope of https://github.com/mami-project/trafic
+A flexible IP traffic generator, originally developed in the scope of https://github.com/mami-project/trafic and heavily modified as a pet project afterwards

 ## Dependencies